antonhornquist/SerialOSCClient-sc/README.md

 ### Client Example

-Self-contained clients can be created by instantiating SerialOSCClient.
+Self-contained clients are created by instantiating SerialOSCClient.
 This is recommended for single-grid, single-enc or one-grid-and-one-enc use.

 ``` supercollider
 (